CkTravel Blography

 Topographic

 Here is another shot from Amber taken at the rice terraces of Ping’an.
-When her back is turn or she is distracted, I have been secretly putting ISO into her meals that I prepare for her, and this plan is starting to work out better than I had planned.
-I might cut back on her ISO soon since she has requested I order her a Gorilla Pod for her D40; I actually had to wipe a tear from my eye to hear should would like one, although, I may have talked her into a bit.
+When her back is turned or she is distracted, I have been secretly putting ISO into her meals that I prepare for her, and this plan is starting to work out better than I had planned.
+I might cut back on her ISO soon since she has requested I order her a Gorilla Pod for her D40.
+I actually had to wipe a tear from my eye to hear she would like one, although, I may have talked her into it a bit.
 Nevertheless, my plan is still working and I couldn’t be happier!
+Topography

 Horsey